makeITyourway/borg_wrapper/README.md

 But I won't tell you what it is - read here: [Borg Backup Website](https://borgbackup.readthedocs.io/en/stable/)

 ## Usage
 1) Install borgbackup for your OS.
-[Read this for more instructions](https://borgbackup.readthedocs.io/en/stable/installation.html)
+[Read this for more instructions](https://borgbackup.readthedocs.io/en/stable/installation.html) Binary version has been tested, too.
+Configure the location of the binary in the project config file (at the bottom)
 2) Copy file `projects/sample.bw.sh` to `projects/<YourProjectName>.bw.sh` and modify it to your needs (read the comments wisely!)
 3) init the repository `borg-wrapper.sh -p <YourProjectName> --init`
 4) create a backup `borg-wrapper.sh -p <YourProjectName> --backup`